 I’d like to conclude this homily with a few words from Pope Francis, and read a quote from the “Joy of Love,” his most recent reflection about married life.

-Now the pope has the ability to be at the same time both very practical and very profound – and here he is very accessible.
+Now the pope can be at the same time both convenient and very profound – and here he is very accessible.

 The pope, in reply to this situation, said to the woman abruptly: “Stop washing his clothes and pressing his shirts.”
 In other words, this will get him out of the house and give him an incentive to make a decision about life.